 Applying to Providence College

 The admission process at PC is highly selective and has continued to grow even more selective in recent years.
-For the Class of 2023, over 11,500 students applied for approximately 1,050 spaces.
-To fill those spaces, approximately half of all applicants were admitted.
+For the Class of 2024, approximately 11,000 students applied for approximately 1,050 spaces.
+To fill those spaces, just under half of all applicants were admitted.
 Extensive information is available on the process of applying and how a student can best position themselves, but certainly feel free to reach out to the counselor for your area should you have specific questions or would like to have a conversation about the students from your school.